Bumble Inc. (NASDAQ:BMBL) stock: You might be surprised

 Sponsored

-As well, it is important to consider BMBL stock ratios such as price-to-sales, which is currently 2.45.BMBL’s price to book ratio for the most recent quarter was 1.31, resulting in an 5.89 price to cash per share for the period.
+As well, it is important to consider BMBL stock ratios such as price-to-sales, which is currently 2.48.BMBL’s price to book ratio for the most recent quarter was 1.33, resulting in an 5.97 price to cash per share for the period.

 How does Bumble Inc. (BMBL) stock rate among analysts?
 Buy, sell, or hold?